A Maddox transformer undergoing startup procedures

 Recommended Cold Startup Procedure

-For temperatures below -20 °C, we recommend energizing and holding at no load (soaking) for at least 8 hours.
-Then, apply the load in 10% to 20% increments.
+For temperatures below -20 °C, we recommend energizing and holding at no load for at least 8 hours.
+This process, called “soaking,” allows the no load losses to warm up the core and coil, then the insulating fluid.
+Next, apply the load in 10% to 20% increments.
 Allow at least 30 minutes between each load increment.
-This method follows the industry recommendations outlined in IEEE C57.93-2007.
+This method follows the industry recommendations outlined in IEEE C57.93.

 Conclusion